-However, these are matters to be considered at planning application stage, and are also covered by other legislation and guidance, such as the Disability Discrimination Act, building regulations and Building for Life 12 (encouraged by policy 2).
-It is not considered that a strategic document such as the Draft Greater Norwich Local Plan should specify this level of detail, and therefore it is not considered that the document requires further assessment of equalities impact in this respect.
+However, these are matters to be considered at planning application stage, and are also covered by other legislation and guidance, such as the Equality Act, building regulations and Building for a Healthy Life (encouraged by policy 2).
+It is not considered that a strategic document such as the Greater Norwich Local Plan should specify this level of detail, and therefore it is not considered that the document requires further assessment of equalities impact in this respect.

-Although Policy 5 identifies criteria for provision, there is no site allocation within the draft Greater Norwich Local Plan for Gypsies and Travellers, a key ethnic minority in the area.
+Although Policy 5 identifies criteria for provision, there is no site allocation within the Greater Norwich Local Plan for Gypsies and Travellers, a key ethnic minority in the area.
 Housing needs for this group are addressed through the criteria in policy 5 and development management policies already in place in the districts.
-Furthermore, additional sites are invited through the consultation process, for potential allocation in the Regulation 19 document.
-However, the lack of allocated sites at this stage is considered to be a potential negative impact for this protected group if no sites are allocated at Regulation 19.
+However, the lack of allocated sites is considered to be a negative impact for this protected group.

 Other than this element, there is low potential for a disproportionate negative impact on residents from protected groups or on the relationships between groups.
-Indeed, several potential benefits have been identified from the policy requirements on sites and overarching policies for all sectors of the community, for example improved accessibility to services.
+Indeed, several potential benefits have been identified from the policy requirements on sites and overarching policies for all sectors of the community and to address socioeconomic disadvantage, for example improved accessibility to services.